handsontable/hyperformula/docs/guide/named-ranges.md

 You can change a named expression by using the `changeNamedExpression` method.
-Select the name of an expression to change and pass it as the first parameter,  then define the new expression as raw cell content and optionally add the scope.
+Select the name of an expression to change and pass it as the first parameter,  then define the new expression as data cell content and optionally add the scope.
 If you do not define the scope it will be set to global, meaning the expression will be vaild for the whole workbook.
 If you want to change many of them, it is advised to do so in a [batch](batch-operations.md).
 This method returns